+44 (0)330 229 0331 | email@example.com

 Unfortunately, you pop your clogs.
 Uh oh.
 Not to worry though, you sorted everything out and your partner’s inherited 100% of your assets.
 You know your kid’s gonna be alright.
 So far, so good.
 Time passes and your partner remarries.
 Fair enough.

 It’s not fair, is it?
 Not at all.
-Imagine you’re a ghost having to see your kid lose £135,000 of their inheritance.
-I’d be raging.
+Imagine you’re a ghost having to see your kid lose their inheritance to someone you don’t know.
+Raging.
 Fuming.
 Haunting everyone I saw.
 But if you set up a Property Protection Trust, you know that at least 50% of the value of the property is guaranteed to go to your kid.
 It’s safe in the Trust and you know it’s going directly to your kid.
 No sideways inheritance, no worries, no headache for Derek Acorah.

 Care home fees